 Also, if you become vegan and only eat very low calorie foods, like just simple salads, without being aware of the nutritional content, you could end up losing weight when that isn’t your objective or even healthy for you.

 So calories have their place and it’s important to have a general understanding of different foods and the roles they play in your nutritional profile, and that includes calories.

 Conclusion: calories are an important part of information about any given food, but it isn’t necessary to obsess over them and it’s far more productive to learn how to eat a healthy balanced diet than to just count the calories.

 All the recipes on Love Vegan Living are gluten free.
 Gluten is in almost everything these days, from bread to salad dressings, spice blends to snacks.

 Gluten is a protein which is very difficult for the human digestive system to digest, regardless of whether you’re intolerant or not.
 In my case, I was lucky enough to develop an intolerance, which led me to remove gluten from my diet.

 Now, in hindsight, I’m very glad of that change, because I wouldn’t want to feed my body with gluten left, right and centre anyway, given how difficult it is to digest.

 It was years ago now, and I became extremely intolerant to gluten, to the point where I have been my most sick ever in my life, from gluten contamination.
-Since having that experience so many times over, my view to gluten, has naturally changed and I have become more informed on the story of gluten.
+Since having that experience so many times, my view to gluten, has naturally changed and I’ve become more informed on the story of gluten.